From a life of chance, to a life of choice.

 I wasn’t particularly unhappy—but I wasn’t fulfilled either.
 Life felt fast-paced, scripted, and strangely disconnected from who I really was.

 “Is this it?
-Is this what I was working towards all these years?” my mind asked.
+Is this what I was working towards all these years?” my heart questioned my brain.

-There had to be more to life than just my job, right?
+There had to be more to life than this.

 "The problem is, as achievement-subjects, not only do we burn ourselves out, but the meaning and value of our lives is always deferred.
 Once we have our dream job, the perfect home, a perfectly optimised life – once we are productive enough, efficient enough, successful enough – only then will we arrive at meaning."

 Madness—that’s what people around me called it.
 I was cutting off the roots of my career while they were just starting to grow, creating an unexplained employment gap in the process and a large hole in my savings account, all for no apparent reason.
-They were right, I had nothing to show for the future.
+And they were right: I truly had nothing to show for the future.

-What I did have though, was a burning question that I couldn’t wait to get an answer for — what kind of life do I really want to live?
+What I did have though was a burning passion and a question that I couldn’t wait to get an answer for — what kind of life do I really want to live?

 For me, that alone was enough.